2016 news archive

 New and exciting tourism and recreation experiences could be offered at the Territory Wildlife Park with the Northern Territory Government calling for expressions of interest from investors to help revitalise the iconic attraction.

-Chief Minister Adam Giles said the Northern Territory Government was committed to increasing visitation to the Territory's parks and reserves through sustainable development and increased commercial partnerships.
+The Chief Minister said the Northern Territory Government was committed to increasing visitation to the Territory's parks and reserves through sustainable development and increased commercial partnerships.